Skip to main content

 Pass the FAA IR Written Test, which covers key topics like regulations, IFR procedures, weather, and navigation, and is needed before the checkride.

-Preparing for the final checkride, a practical test with an FAA examiner to demonstrate your instrument flying skills and earn your IR certificate.
+Preparing for the final check, an end of course exam with our Chief Instructor to demonstrate your instrument flying skills and earn your IR certificate.

 Frequently Asked Questions

-- We don’t require that you pay anything in advance, except you must maintain a minimum balance of $500 on your account.
-If you do decide to pay in advance, you receive a discount on aircraft and instructor rates.
+We don’t require that you pay anything in advance, except you must maintain a minimum balance of $500 on your account.
+International students have different requirements.

-- Yes, our enrollment fee is $99.
-This covers creating your student profile, processing your student pilot certificate, and helping you with the medical application.
+Yes, our enrollment fee is $99.
+This covers creating your student profile, processing your student pilot certificate, helping you with the medical application and support our student management technology.